Mattie Moss Clark: Personal life

 In 1973, shortly after divorcing Elbert Clark, Clark sparked the forming of The Clark Sisters.
-After nearly ten years, Clark passed all responsibility of the group to daughter Twinkie, who became the leader of the group.
+After nearly ten years, Clark passed responsibility for the group to daughter Twinkie (Elbernita), who became the leader of the group.

 Later years

-In the late 80s and early 90s, Clark's health began to decline due to diabetes.
-According to Dorinda Clark-Cole, she had her right leg amputated and suffered a stroke which left her confined to a wheelchair.
-Despite failing health, Clark continued to record music into the last year of her life before succumbing to complications from diabetes on September 22, 1994 at Providence Hospital in Southfield, Michigan, at age 69.
+In the late 1980s and early 1990s, Clark's health began to decline due to diabetes.
+According to Dorinda Clark-Cole, she had her right leg amputated and suffered a stroke, due to which she used a wheelchair.
+Despite failing health, Clark continued to record music into the last year of her life before succumbing to complications from diabetes on September 22, 1994, at Providence Hospital in Southfield, Michigan, at age 69.

 She was interred at Roseland Park Cemetery in Oakland County, Michigan.

 In addition to The Clark Sisters, Mattie Moss Clark's gospel singing legacy continues through her grandchildren Kierra Sheard, J. Drew Sheard, Angel Chisholm, Lorenzo, Larry and Derrick (of the Clark Brothers), and her nephews Bill Moss Jr., and J. Moss (part of the production team PAJAM).

-Actress Aunjanue Ellis played Clark in the 2020 Lifetime biopic The Clark Sisters: First Ladies of Gospel to critical acclaim from fans, critics, and the Clark Sisters themselves.
+Actress Aunjanue Ellis played Clark in the 2020 Lifetime biopic The Clark Sisters: First Ladies of Gospel to positive feedback from fans, critics, and the Clark Sisters themselves.